 First, you must configure a Fabric connector in FortiOS.
-This step is required to call APIs to OCI during HA failover.
+Calling APIs to OCI during HA failover requires this step.

-Follow the steps in Certificate-based Security Fabric connector integration on page 74.
-Ensure you can successfully call APIs to OCI by referring to Troubleshooting OCI Fabric connector on page 81.
+Follow the steps in Configuring an OCI SDN connector using IAM roles on page 78.
+Ensure you can successfully call APIs to OCI by referring to Troubleshooting OCI SDN connector on page 77.